oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Larry Wall's Practical Extraction and Report LanguageThis is a minimal build without any modules.
-Should only be used for build dependencies.
+Larry Wall's Practical Extraction and Report Language

 **More Information**